 During approved FMLA leave, the College will maintain an employee's health benefits and other insurance benefits as if the employee continued to be actively employed.
-An employee remains responsible for paying their share of health premiums in order to maintain coverage while on FMLA leave.
-While an employee on FMLA leave continues to receive pay (i.e. through available medical, personal, and/or vacation leave), the employee's share of the premium will be deducted from their paycheck.
-If the employee is on unpaid leave status, the individual is responsible for paying the employee contribution, via the online Employee Benefits Payments area of the Human Resources Benefits Webpage, for the remainder of the leave period.
+An employee remains responsible for paying her or his share of health premiums in order to maintain coverage while on FMLA leave.
+While an employee on FMLA leave continues to receive pay (i.e. through available medical, personal, and/or vacation leave), the employee's share of the premium will be deducted from her or his paycheck.
+If the employee is on unpaid leave status, she or he is responsible for paying the employee contribution directly to Human Resources for the remainder of the leave period.

 Employee contributions are due by the first day of each month.
 Failure to pay within 30 days of the due date may result in loss of coverage.

 An employee on FMLA leave is not eligible for COBRA coverage during the leave.
-If the employee does not return from the leave and terminates employment, they may be eligible for COBRA coverage.
+If the employee does not return from the leave and terminates employment, she/he may be eligible for COBRA coverage.